 And that?
 Is huge for enticing your members to stick around month after month.

 So how do we blend it all together?

-How We Balance Content and Community Inside Screw U
+How We Create Content Inside Screw U

 Now that you know you don't have to create ALL THE CONTENT in order to launch your membership, allow me to break down how Josh and I roll when it comes to Screw U.